Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Ablation studies

-Our results above are all based on the scoring mode, since PRP only need to get scores for two candidate outputs ("Passage A" and "Passage B") and it is easy to get probabilities from open-sourced LLMs.
-Here we compare against PRP performance using scoring vs generation mode in Table~\ref{tbl:mode}, which will shed light on how PRP works on generation only LLM APIs.
+\paragraph{Comparison of scoring mode and generation mode.} Our results above are all based on the scoring mode, since PRP only need to get scores for two candidate outputs ("Passage A" and "Passage B") and it is easy to get probabilities from open-sourced LLMs.
+Here we compare against PRP performance using scoring vs generation mode in Table~\ref{tbl:mode}, which will shed light on how PRP works on generation-only LLM APIs.

-We can see that PRP is extremely robust to scoring vs generation API, even for smaller LLMs, showing its generality to different LLMs systems.
+We can see that PRP is extremely robust to scoring vs generation API, even for smaller LLMs, showing its applicability to different LLMs systems.
 The results are intuitive - LLMs make few generation mistakes due to the simplicity of PRP.
 We found that there are only about 0.02\% predictions that do not follow the desired format, which is neglectable and in stark contrast to the the listwise approaches.